 Financial assets at fair value through other comprehensive income include equity and debt securities.
-Equity Investments classified as financial assets at fair value through other comprehensive income are those which are neither classified as 'Held for Trading' nor 'Designated at fair value through profit or
+Equity Investments classified as financial assets at fair value through other comprehensive income are those which are neither classified as 'Held for Trading' nor 'Designated at fair value through profit or loss'.
+Debt securities in this category are intended to be held for an indefinite period of time and may be sold in response to needs for liquidity or in response to changes in the market conditions.

 After initial measurement, financial assets at fair value through other comprehensive income are subsequently measured at fair value.
 Unrealized gains and losses are recognized directly in equity through Statement of Other comprehensive income in the 'Fair value reserve'.
 When the investment is disposed of, the cumulative gain or loss previously recognized in equity is recognized in the Statement of Profit or Loss under 'Other operating income'.
 Where the Bank holds more than one investment in the same security, they are deemed to be disposed of on a first-in-first-out basis.
 Interest earned whilst holding financial assets at fair value through other comprehensive income is reported as 'Interest income' using the effective interest rate.
-Dividend earned whilst holding Financial assets at fair value through other comprehensive.
+Dividend earned whilst holding Financial assets at fair value through other comprehensive of Profit or Loss as 'other operating income' when the right to receive the payment has been established.
 The losses arising from impairment of such investments are recognized in the Statement of Profit or Loss under 'Impairment charge for loans and other losses' and removed from the 'Fair value reserve'.